kaustavg/microcad/README.md

 ## Details
 ### Points
-Microfusion Point objects support the following operations (between a Point/Point, Tuple/Point, or a Point/Tuple, but not Tuple/Tuple)
+Microcad Point objects support the following operations (between a Point/Point, Tuple/Point, or a Point/Tuple, but not Tuple/Tuple)
 |Symbol| Operation|
 |:---:|:---|
 |+ | Add in x, y, and z|